MollersThrane/TDT4195-IP-assignments/readme.md

 # TDT4195 - Visual Computing Fundamentals

 This is the repository for the assignments in TDT4195.
 Originally written by Håkon Hukkelas.
 Maintained and updated by Michael Staff Larsen.
+Tasks solved by Tobias Thrane (me).

 ## Overview